 This education program is presented as an integral part of the Burke County Schools’ Character Education Program which focuses on good judgment, integrity, kindness, perseverance, respect, and responsibility and is linked to NC state standards.
 The backbone of the program is a strong volunteer base that presents a six-session program to each fourth-grade class annually.

-Click for PREP Brochure.
+Click for Tri-fold PREP brochure.

 PREP consists of basically six 45-minute lessons on how these children can be responsible pet owners.
 Some of the topics include:

 - how to stop overpopulation of pets in the county

 - how to take care of their pet

 - how to make sure their pet is healthy